Pockylee/ecommerce/README.md

+# Pockylee Shop React App

-# Getting Started with Create React App
+## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and includes a backend server implemented with `server.js`.

+## Prerequisites

+Before running the application, make sure you have [Node.js](https://nodejs.org/) installed on your system.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following scripts:

 ### `npm start`

-Runs the app in the development mode.\
+Runs both the app in development mode and the backend server concurrently.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+The React app will be open at [http://localhost:3000](http://localhost:3000) to view it in your browser, and the backend server will run at [http://localhost:8080](http://localhost:8080).

-The page will reload when you make changes.\
+The page will reload when you make frontend changes.\
 You may also see any lint errors in the console.

+### `npm run server`

+Runs just the backend server using `node server.js`.

-### `npm test`
+### `npm run client`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Runs just the frontend React app in development mode.

 ### `npm run build`